Hanson-Wang-chn/Sweep-Annotator/README.md

 6. **Visual Verification**: After clicking points, verify the visualization matches your intent

-7. **Segment Deletion**: Be careful when clicking the segment list table - it deletes immediately!
+7. **Segment Deletion**: Use the index-based deletion interface to safely remove multiple segments at once

 ## Troubleshooting